shelkemayur2002/new/README.md

 ### **🐞Bug-id : P3-BG-2**

 **Description:**
+1. When a search input is applied in the SKU Performance module, a filter tag appears with a clear (X) button.
-Search filter clear (X) button does not remove applied filter.
+2. Clicking the **X** does not remove the applied search filter.
+3. The search field also does not reset, and the results remain unchanged.

-**Expected Result:** X should clear search and reset results.
+**Expected Result:** Clicking the X should remove the search filter and reset the results.
-**Actual Result:** Clicking X does nothing.
+**Actual Result:** X button does nothing; filter stays applied and results do not reset.

 **Category:**  Functional